in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 - Why do we create full stack applications?
 - How do you use React as a Frontend Framework?
 - How do you use Spring to create Backend REST Service API?
-- How to you call Spring Boot REST API from React using axios framework?
+- How do you call Spring Boot REST API from React using the axios framework?
 - How and When to use different REST API Request Methods - GET, POST, PUT and DELETE?
 - How do you perform CRUD (Create, Read, Update and Delete) operations using React as Frontend framework and  Spring Boot as the backend REST API?
 - How do you create a form in React using Formik?